Latent and inconsistent alarm notifications are not an option

 This kind of connectivity is possible through our orchestration platform, collaboration tool and APIs integrating into the patient self-service application.

-This highly efficient orchestration platform is comprised of Alcatel-Lucent OmniPCX® Enterprise, OpenTouch® Notification Service and Rainbow™ solutions.
+This highly efficient orchestration platform is comprised of Alcatel-Lucent OmniPCX® Enterprise, IQ Messenger and Rainbow™ solutions.
 By optimizing the alarm workflows, this platform makes clinical staffs’ lives easier with less alarm fatigue, which contributes to enhancing care delivery quality as well as hospital efficiency and safety.

-Click here for more information on how ALE can help you deliver optimal care.
+Learn more about how ALE healthcare solutions can help you deliver optimal care.